aurimus/mvve/README.md

-# mvve
+# MVVE -

-A small Model View Viewmodel Event (MVVE) prototype for flexible development with Object.observe
+### A small Model View Viewmodel Event (MVVE) prototype for flexible development with Object.observe